gardr/sample-project/README.md

 *NB!* If the banner injects another iframe we have no good way of catching errors :(

+## No support for IE7 or older

+We have very few IE7 users, and some of the techniques used in Garðr (like postMessage) require many dirty hacks to work in IE7.

 ## Polyfills required for IE8+ support

+To keep the code minimal for modern browsers (mobile), we use some new features that came in EcmaScript 5.
+They are easy to implement in older browsers using a few simple polyfills.
+You can include it with a conditional-comment, so only users with old IE versions download the extra script.
+See the iframe html for an example.
 * [ES5-shim](https://npmjs.org/package/es5-shim) You do not need a sham (unsafe polyfills).
-* postMessage is required, so it won't work in IE7 at the moment.

 ## Samples in the wild

-* All of the display adverts on [m.finn.no](http://m.finn.no/) is using Garðr to safely embed responsive adverts written in HTML, CSS and JS.
+* All of the display adverts on [m.finn.no](http://m.finn.no/) are using Garðr to safely embed responsive adverts written in HTML, CSS and JS.